unitaryfund/unitaryhack2021/maintainer-guide.md

 We want this event to show folks in the open source software community what amazing projects are already out there, helping to drive the field of quantum computing forward, and helping you find new ways and people to help grow your projects.

-Should you be interested in participating, your time spent reviewing contributions will be compensated, as your time is valuable and we want to acknowledge that.
 We have some outlines below for what you can expect before and during the event, as well as [the rules for the event](./rules.md).

 > **Timeline:**